 Assistant Professor of Viola

 Jacob is passionate about sharing the joy and relevance of music to audiences and students regardless of age, background, or knowledge base.
 To that end, he has taught music appreciation courses at multiple universities.
-In addition, he served for four years as orchestra conductor and strings teacher for iCAN (Incredible Children’s Art Network), an after-school free access music program based in Santa Barbara’s Eastside community.
-While in the Vinca Quartet, Jacob co-founded the non-profit organization Music Haven to bring music access to underprivileged neighborhoods in New Haven, CT.
+In addition, he served for four years as orchestra conductor and strings teacher for iCAN (Incredible Children’s Art Network), an after-school free access music program based in Santa Barbara, CA. While in the Vinca Quartet, Jacob co-founded the non-profit organization Music Haven to bring music access to underprivileged neighborhoods in New Haven, CT.
 Jacob coordinated the volunteer music programs for Santa Barbara Partners in Education, served as the Instrumental Program Coordinator at the Music Academy of the West, and worked as program annotator for the Yale School of Music.

 In his spare time, Jacob is likely to be found hiking, cooking, bowling (high score: 289), or following his beloved Cincinnati sports teams.
 He lives with his wife, Shannon McCue, in Tuscaloosa.
 For more information, visit www.jacobviola.com